jevans321/price-drop/README.md

 # Price-Drop
 ### About
 Price-Drop is a price monitoring application that checks a popular electronics site multiple times a day for any price updates on its televisions.
 The data is scraped using the Nightmare.js browser-automation library.
 All the pricing data is stored in a MySQL database.
-If there is a price drop or increase, that particular television is flagged.
+If there is a price drop or increase, that particular television is flagged and an email notification is sent.
 When the client section of the site is visited through a browser, the pricing data is retrieved from the database and is displayed in graph and table formats.
 Only CSS3 was used for styling.